eminshall/QuantFinanceWorkbooks/README.md

 # QuantFinanceWorkbooks
-A place to put my notebooks related to quantitative finance
+A place to put my notebooks related to quantitative finance.
+Maybe one day I will organize them